hapax/hapax.github.io/assets/chandra.md

 The analysis combines the gravity governing the solar system with the quantisation governing the atom, though a remnant star is simpler than both.
-And in the words of Chandra himself,
+In the words of Chandra himself,

 <span style="padding-left: 20px; display:block">
-*What is intelligible is also beautiful.*
+What is intelligible is also beautiful.
 </span>

 While the star's ejecta may go on to form life --- remarkable for its